Code-Institute-Submissions/milestone2HauntedHousesHunters/README.md

 ## Deployment

 Deployed using GitHub Pages using default publishing source, main branch, root folder.
-This repository can be cloned to create a local copy
+This repository can be cloned to pull down a full copy of all the repository to create a local copy using command line.

-deployment includes writing up how to run your code locally.
-So explain how to pull your code from your github repository so someone could clone your code to work on on their own machine.
-Here is how to do that: https://help.github.com/en/articles/cloning-a-repository Include these steps in your readme.md too and that's the deployment section of your readme sorted
+Here is how to do that: https://help.github.com/en/articles/cloning-a-repository

 ----
 ## Technologies used